 As The Season Turns is produced in collaboration with Lia Leendertz, author of The Almanac: A Seasonal Guide.
-The podcast is now in its fourth edition.
+The podcast is now in its fifth edition.

 Each episode is released on the first of the month and follows the changing landscape of the seasons - from the moon and the stars, to the tides and the trees.